quexiang/OpenMindat/README.md

 ### Overview
 `OpenMindat` is a package for retrieving and processing data from ['mindat.org' Database](https://www.mindat.org/) through its open data API.

-Mindat and University of Idaho collaborate on '[OpenMindat](https://www.mindat.org/mesg-567769.html)'
+University of Idaho and 'mindat.org' collaborate on '['OpenMindat'](https://www.mindat.org/mesg-567769.html)' project.

 ### Quick start

 **Install and load necessary packages**

-This package can be installed directly through the `remotes` package:
+`OpenMindat` can be installed directly through the `remotes` package:

 ```coffee
 install.packages("remotes")